The Grandstand at Turf Club Road

-Stashed away from the rest of the world, Turf Club Road seems simultaneously isolated and vibrant in the depths of Bukit Timah – a precinct many consider to be an atas neighborhood.
+Stashed away from the rest of the world, The Grandstand at Turf Club Road seems simultaneously isolated and vibrant in the depths of Bukit Timah – a precinct many consider to be an atas neighbourhood.
 It can be out of the way for the average joe, especially when public transport options are limited.
-What’s there to do at Turf Club Road that’ll make the journey worthwhile anyway?

 1. Race at Singapore’s first electric karting arena